opensearch-project/documentation-website/_opensearch/install/rpm.md

 ### YUM

 To upgrade to the latest version of OpenSearch with YUM, use `sudo yum update`.
-You can also upgrade to a specific OpenSearch version by using `sudo yum upgrade opensearch-<version-number>`.
+You can also upgrade to a specific OpenSearch version by using `sudo yum update opensearch-<version-number>`.